-We first provide the optimal l_2 -error bounds for all points from the HPD region, and show that there exists at least one local optimum in the HPD that has the optimal error rate in the l{∞} -norm, and that it has the same support as the true graph.
-We further show that the optimal error rate in the l{∞} -norm holds for all local modes of the fractional posterior, that is, the posterior defined with respect to a fractional likelihood.
+and show that there exists at least one local optimum in HPD that has the optimal error rate in l{∞} norm and that it has the same support as the true graph.
+We further show that the optimal error rate in l{∞} norm holds for all local modes of the fractional posterior, i.e., posterior that is defined with respect to a fractional likelihood.